Inertial Newton Algorithms Avoiding Strict Saddle Points: Asymptotic Behavior of the Solutions of DIN

-Bounded solutions $(\theta,\psi)$ of \eqref{eq::DIN} converge to points of $\ma$, hence the first coordinate $\theta$ of a bounded solution converges to a critical point of $\J$, see \citet{alvarez2002second,castera2019inertial}.
-We will thus study the type of stationary points which the solutions of \eqref{eq::DIN} are likely to converge to, and then study the qualitative asymptotic behavior of these solutions.
+Existence of a limit is not always guaranteed for the general class of smooth non-convex functions, but still holds for broad classes of problems.
+In particular, when $\J$ is analytic or semi-algebraic \cite{alvarez2002second}, or more generally when it possesses the Kurdyka-{\L}ojasiewicz\footnote{See \textit{e.g.}, \cite{alvarez2002second,castera2019inertial} for precise definitions.
+These notions are not crucial in what follows.} (KL) property, then bounded solutions of \eqref{eq::DIN} converge to $\ma$ \cite[Theorem 13]{castera2019inertial}.
+In the sequel, we will study more specifically what type of stationary points the solutions of \eqref{eq::DIN} are likely to converge to, and then study the qualitative asymptotic behavior of these solutions.

-\subsection{DIN is likely to avoid strict saddle points}
+\subsection{DIN is Likely to Avoid Strict Saddle Points}

-We start with our main result regarding the limit (as $t\to +\infty$) of the solutions of DIN.
+We start with our main result regarding the limit of the solutions of DIN.

-\subsubsection{Main convergence results}
+\subsubsection{Main Convergence Results}